wh1t3lord/kotek/README.md

 | OFF | Engine creates separated projects for testing |

 DEFAULT VALUE: If flag is not specified the cmake will use -DKOTEK_TESTS_RUNTIME=ON.
 So by default cmake generating solution with runtime tests.

+# Working with dependencies

+- never use .c or any formats that defines C language, only those formats that defines CXX (C++) language.
+It is important, because cmake will generate PCH files for both languages and thus you can't compile the solution.